marvinlabs/customer-area/readme.txt

 = 7.0.7 (2016/06/28) =

-* Fix: redirection to the wrong page after deleting content from the front end
+* Fix: redirection to the wrong page after deleting or updating content from the front end

 = 7.0.6 (2016/06/27) =